 Reading - Lead 21

-Lead 21 is now in full force in 2nd grade!
-Students are now meeting with me (their teacher) for guided reading sessions, daily.
+Lead 21 is our reading program at Winkelman.
+Students meet with me (their teacher) for guided reading sessions, daily.
 While I meet with each reading group, the remainder of our class is working on the Daily 5.
 The Daily 5 is a literacy management system that teaches children how to read and write for uninterrupted periods of time, so that they can work thoughtfully and independently on language activities, doing so with a sense of urgency.
 Students are also being taught various reading strategies, through our CAFE Literacy Menu.
 This menu is developed throughout the year as a way to learn about specific reading strategies, to help students become thoughtful, careful and strategic readers.
 Students are learning how to find books that are the right match for them: not too hard and not too easy, but - Just Right Books!

 In order to use Tumble Books (Listening to Books Online) you will need to go to the Winkelman Page, on our District Page.
 You will find the Tumblebooks link there, in a blue box. :)